GPM: The Gaussian Pancake Mechanism for Planting Undetectable Backdoors in Differential Privacy: Mitigations

 \subsubsection{Formal Verifications}

-Formal verification techniques can be used to identify bugs in the implemented DP mechanisms as computer programs, with the purpose of detecting unintended privacy leakages~\cite{DBLP:conf/vmcai/ReshefKSD24, DBLP:conf/ccs/WangDKZ20, DBLP:journals/corr/abs-1909-02481}.
-If GM is backdoored as GPM, the backdoor will be automatically identified by the formal verification at the level of the program, instead of the output.
-However, this requires the open-sourcing of the DP libraries and faithful execution of the verified programs.
+Formal verification techniques can identify bugs in the DP mechanisms implemented as computer programs, with the purpose of detecting unintended privacy leakages~\cite{DBLP:conf/vmcai/ReshefKSD24, DBLP:conf/ccs/WangDKZ20, DBLP:journals/corr/abs-1909-02481}.
+Such techniques can automatically identify the GPM backdoor as a breach of the intended privacy guarantee.
+However, this requires the open-sourcing of the DP libraries and the faithful execution of the verified programs.